-I used White Spelt Flour to make these Chocolate Chip Rock Buns.
-They only take 12 mins to bake and are a lovely easy recipe to make with children or for anyone new to home baking.
+These Easy Chocolate Chip Rock Buns take only 12 mins to bake and are a lovely recipe to make with children or for anyone new to home baking.
+I used Spelt White Flour but you can use plain white flour or all purpose flour.

 This recipe is a simple variation of these Gooey Chocolate Chip Rock cakes, but with a more Rock like rustic appearance, hence the name.
 This is why they are so quick to make.